joyent/conch-api/Conch/lib/Conch/Validation/README.md

 - `name`

     By default, the validation result stores the `name` attribute of the Validation class.
-You may override the validation result name with this attribute
+You may override the validation result name with this attribute.

     ```perl
         $self->register_result(